xet7/beryldb/README.md

 This README is a brief introduction to Beryl.
-For extended information, you can visit our full documentation site at [beryl.dev](https://docs.beryl.dev/).
+For extended information, you can visit our documentation site at [beryl.dev](https://docs.beryl.dev/).

 **Note:** This is an experimental/learning project and is not intended to be used in a production setting.